QuantiusBenignus/blurt/README.md

 It is best to try to make the speech distinguishable from noise by amplitude (speak clearly, close to the microphone), while minimizing external noise (sheltered location of the microphone, noise canceling hardware etc.)
 With good speech signal level, the threshold can then be more effective, since SNR (speech-to-noise ratio:-) is effectively increased.

-After the speech is captured, it will be passed to `transcribe` (whisper.cpp) for speech recognition.
-This will happen faster than real time (especially with a fast CPU or if your whisper.cpp installation uses CUDA).
-One can adjust the number of processing threads used by adding  `-t n` to the command line parameters of transcribe (please, see whisper.cpp documentation).
-The script will then parse the text to remove non-speech artifacts, format it and send it to the PRIMARY selection (clipboard) using either X11 or Wayland tools.

-In principle, whisper (whisper.cpp) **is multilingual** and with the correct model file, this extension will "blurt" out UTF-8 text transcribed in the correct language.
-In the wsi script, the language choice can be made permanent by using `-l LC` in the `transcribe` call, where LC stands for the language code of choice, for example `-l fr` for french.

 ##### Manual speech recording interuption
 For those who want to be able to interupt the recording manually with a key combination, in the spirit of great hacks, we will not even try to rewrite the extension code because... "kiss".
 Instead of writing javascript to fight with shell setups and edge cases when transfering signals from the GNOME shell to a Gio.subprocess in a new bash or zsh shell etc., we are going to, again, use the system built-in features: